You are here

 Short bibliography intended as a starting point for further research into topics relating to Native Americans in Colorado.
 Topics covered include treaties, wars, migrations, and water and land deals in the 20th century.

-This is a list of recent non-fiction titles about all aspects of Colorado, compiled by the Center for Colorado Studies at Denver Public Library.
+This is a list of recent non-fiction titles about all aspects of Colorado, compiled by the Colorado Book Review at Denver Public Library and updated several times per year.
 If you know of a title that should be here but is not, please contact Tom Noel (Tom.Noel@ucdenver.edu).

 A Genealogical & Historical Guide to Colorado Sites.

-Henrietta Bromwell, local historian and genealogist, indexed local, county and regional Colorado histories, newspapers, magazines and early land records.
-In 4 volumes and 2 supplements.
+Henrietta Bromwell, local historian and genealogist, indexed local, county and regional Colorado histories, newspapers, magazines and early land records from 1859-1933.
+Around 31,000 entries over 4 volumes and 2 supplements provides information on Coloradans from a wide spectrum of society.
+This PDF contains the original 4-volume set, but not the appendices.

 Index of funeral notices, obituaries, and news articles from the leading weekly newspaper serving the African American community from 1904 to 1954.